 This purchase is part of a whole refinancing plan the company is undergoing, and it's expected to be fulfilled at the end of the third quarter of 2018, so in two-three months from now.

 Leaders from the Carlyle Group and Getty family both expressed their goal is to boost up the agency's financial position and expand their reach in the global visual market, where Getty Images is already one of the most renowned, premium stock photo suppliers.
-For more info on the agency, check our great Getty Images review.
+For more info on the agency, check our great Getty Images review and Getty Images Coupon Code post here.

 After this move is completed, there will also be some changes to Getty Images' leadership.
 Firstly, current COO Craig Peters will step in as the new CEO.
 Current CEO Dawn Airey will become Non-Executive Director.
 Also, the now Interim CFO Rick Powell will be ratified as CFO.